"The call to courage begins with vulnerability."

 1. How would life be different — from this point forward — if you held the coin of vulnerability and courage together, understanding them not as opposites but as two sides of the same thing?

 3. Personal development has been called "loving yourself."
 We are told to love God, love others, and love ourselves.
-Where does vulnerability fit into that third category — loving yourself honestly enough to be known?
+Where does vulnerability fit into that third category — loving yourself honestly enough to be fully known?

 — ✦ —